BitcoinDesign/Guide/guide/payments/request.md

 [Lightning addresses](https://lightningaddress.com/), which look like regular emails (jane@domain.com), are reusable ways users can receive Lightning payments.
 These are not native to the Lightning network itself, but rather offered by a trusted server often ran by the wallet provider.

 Generating a Lightning address should be simple for users and done within a profile page or during [onboarding]({{ "/guide/onboarding/introduction/" | relative_url }}).
-At a minimum, your wallet should support sending to Lightning addresses so it's interoperable with other wallets.
+At a minimum, your wallet should support sending to Lightning addresses, so it's interoperable with other wallets.

 <div class="image-slide-gallery">